NaanProphet/tripodvideoninja/_posts/2022-07-19-videographers-guide-to-videographers.markdown

 What??

-THAT gave me insight into their editing process: if you ask for a change, they re-ingest the H264 export (which is already compressed), chop it up and do whatever, and then EXPORT it again.
-My father-in-law is not a video person, but he too picked up that somehow the edited videos were not as crisp as the raw footage.
+THAT gave me insight into their editing process: if you ask for a change, they re-ingest the H264 export (which is already compressed), chop it up and do whatever, then EXPORT and compress it again.
+This is why somehow, mysteriously the edited videos were not as crisp as the raw footage.

 Mistake 4.